Sleepytale Logo

 Is Calm or Sleepytale better for toddlers?

 For toddlers who already love characters like Peppa Pig or Winnie the Pooh, Calm's licensed stories can be an easy win because the familiarity helps them settle in.
-For toddlers who respond better to hearing their own name and seeing their world reflected in a story, Sleepytale's personalization tends to hold their attention longer.
+For toddlers who respond better to hearing their own name, Sleepytale gives them Cleo, an AI friend who makes a story, a lullaby, or a silly rhyme out of their own world, at nap time, in the car, or at lights out, and that tends to hold their attention longer.
 Both apps work for the age group, but the approach is very different.

 Can I use Calm and Sleepytale together?

 Absolutely, and some families do.
 Calm is great for the adult side of your evening routine, winding down with a meditation or sleep sounds after the kids are in bed.
-Sleepytale handles the kids' bedtime story.
+Sleepytale gives your kids Cleo, a friend who makes them a story, a song, a rhyme, or a little lesson whenever they ask, bedtime included.
 There is no reason you cannot use both if your budget allows it, and Sleepytale's free tier makes it easy to try without committing to a second subscription.

 Does Calm have AI personalized stories like Sleepytale?

 No. Calm's Sleep Stories are pre written and pre recorded by professional narrators and celebrities.
 Every listener hears the same story.
 There is no option to add your child's name, customize characters, or adjust the plot based on their interests.
-Personalization is the core difference between the two apps.
+That is the core difference: with Sleepytale, Cleo makes each story, song, or lesson for the one child who asked her for it.

-Sleepytale builds a brand new bedtime story around your child's world every single night.
-Choose a theme, tell it who your kid is, pick a narrator, and press play.
-It takes less than a minute to create something they have never heard before.
-Start free and see the difference a personal story makes.
+Sleepytale gives your child Cleo, an AI friend who makes something brand new out of their world: a story tonight, a lullaby after it, a musical or a rhyme tomorrow afternoon, a small lesson about thunder the next time they wonder about it.
+Tell her who your kid is, pick a narrator, and press play.
+It takes less than a minute to hear something they have never heard before.
+Start free and see the difference a friend who knows them makes.

 Looking for moreΒ sleepytale vs competitors?